 The moisture content of the soil decreases with increasing moisture retention in all studied treatments, and it was also found that the greater the addition rate of sugar beet molasses and OMWW at the same moisture retention, the higher the moisture content in the soil.

 Here is the role of the large charged surface area of molasses and OMWW that increases the binding forces between soil and clay particles to form large and small pores (Ebtisam et al., 2012).
-Thus, water retention increases when organic compounds are added to the soil in the root zone, which increases water use efficiency (Mosa, 2012), and this increase is greater at low moisture retention levels, which indicates an increase in the efficiency of the soil in its water retention capacity, especially that part called PAW (Table 7).
+Organic matter aid water holding in the soil, thus, water retention increased when organic compounds are added to the soil. which increases water use efficiency (Mosa, 2012), and this increase is greater at low moisture retention levels, which indicates an increase in the efficiency of the soil in its water retention capacity, especially that part called PAW (Table 7).

 The experimental constants of the soil at different levels of sugar beet molasses and OMWW are illustrated in Table 8.
+The coefficient of determination (r2) was high near unity indicated a good relationship, nearly all the variations were accounted for, and the equation is a good predictor.

 The experimental constants (a and b) in the soil depth of 0-20 cm rose with increasing amendment levels of both (molasses and OMWW), recording the best performance at the treatment M3B3 (Table 8).
 However, constant a ranged between 0.031 at (B0M0) and 0.375, while constant b ranged between -8.356 at the control (B0M0) and -6.385 at the treatment (M3B3).
 This could be explained by the rising amount of PAW at the same moisture retention on behalf of the reduction in permanent wilting point.
 Moreover, increasing the total water content of the soil at field capacity.
-Overall, this has a major and beneficial impact on the capillary property's ability to transport water to the root system's spreading region and its simple absorbability, which enhances water usage efficiency and delays the onset of water shortage in the plant.
+Overall, this has a beneficial impact on the capillary 's ability to transport water within the rooting zone and contributing to uptake of water by the root system which also enhances water use efficiency and delays the onset of water shortage in the plant.

 Table 8.
 The experimental constants of the soil at different levels of sugar beet molasses and OMWW.